ISAACRITHARSON/Astronoma/README.md

 ## Features

-- 🌌 3D visualization of the solar system
+- 🌌 Generate 3D visualization of the solar system
 - 🎙️ AI-generated narration in multiple languages
 - 💬 Intelligent chat assistant for navigation
 - 🔍 Search functionality for celestial objects